Instructional Strategy

 2

-After the initial reading, distribute a Critical Events Analysis graphic organizer.
+After the initial reading, distribute a Critical Event Analysis graphic organizer.
 Students participate in a discussion to evaluate the key events so that they can determine the most impactful event, moment, or idea from the text.
 Students record this in the middle box, labeled “What Happened: Critical Event.”

 3